tpapp/julia-repl/README.md

 All commands send code using [bracketed paste](https://cirw.in/blog/bracketed-paste).
 When Julia is waiting for input, control characters like `^[[200~` may show up in your buffer, this is innocuous.
 If you input takes a long time to evaluate, you can step through it line-by-line with `C-RET`.

+When called with a prefix (eg `C-u` or `C--`), `C-c C-z` (`julia-repl`) will prompt for the executable key and always create a new REPL.
+This is useful for temporary REPL's, eg trying out something without affecting an existing process.
+Users can also bind `julia-repl-prompt-new` for this functionality.

 ## Buffer-local inferior REPL and Julia executable

 The minor mode allows the user to select a particular Julia executable and optionally a different inferior buffer for each source code buffer.
 This allows running two versions (eg stable and master) of Julia simultaneously, and/or running multiple inferior REPLs of the same Julia version.